mpalitto/Matty/README.md

 ![image](https://user-images.githubusercontent.com/7433768/148441288-25dffbc9-9ef6-4339-bc62-5be37434ac21.png)

-### The Mic
-I am planning to use the Mic for providing vocal commands to Matty...
-Matty will be always listening... the Mic I have is INMP441 which gives a 24bit data trhrough an I2S interface... oops...
-I2S interface in not implemented in Arduino, beside a few models of them...
-OK then I am restriced in using an analog Mic and use the 8bit ADC embedded into the Arduino.
-I am planning on using 8KHz sampling rate (same as the speaker)... hope the quality will be sufficient...

 ### The ESP32 - Arduino data transfer Interface
 Mic stream will need 8 bit x 8Khz = 64 Kbit/s (Mic --> Arduino --> ESP-CAM)
 Speaker same as Mic but in opposit direction (ESP-CAM --> Arduino --> Speaker)